Last Updated: June 3, 2026

 Do you know how to assign a mix of resources to project activities effectively?

-Can you ensure that each task is adequately resourced for efficient completion within the project's constraints?
+Can you ensure that each activity is adequately resourced for efficient completion within the project's constraints?

 These questions cover a range of cognitive levels, from understanding and application to analysis and synthesis, ensuring a comprehensive assessment of the learning objectives.